 Medical News Today provides the latest Alzheimer’s, aging and dementia research from prestigious universities and journals throughout the world.

 A comprehensive Alzheimer’s resource from the National Institute on Aging.
 The Alzheimer’s Disease Education and Referral (ADEAR) Center Web site will help you find current, comprehensive Alzheimer’s disease (AD) information and resources.

 Alzheimer’s Disease Support Groups

 Psych Central Forums – Seniors’ Lounge

 For older members who’d like to have a place to call their own.
-Please, 55 and older only.
+Only for those 55 and older, please.

 Newburn, P. (2020).
 Alzheimer’s Resources.
 Psych Central.
 Retrieved on September 19, 2020, from https://psychcentral.com/disorders/alzheimers/alzheimers-resources/